VivekKumarSahni/rate_limiter/README.md

 1-tokens    (1/rate)*(1-tokens) -->

 <!-- 1 type casting of lua scripts -->
+Todo:

-handle request missing exception handle abstracting redis and scripts how weighted cost can be better approach from client usage perspective handle slots when clusters are there
+1. handle request missing exception
+2. handle abstracting redis and scripts
+3. how weighted cost can be better approach from client usage perspective
+4. handle slots when clusters are there

 When this is not enough